malibuStudio/Malibu-Framework/README.md

 - Coffeescript
 - GSAP

-The packages in the above list is already includes in the `packages` file.
+The packages in the above list is already includes in the `.meteor/packages` file.

+---

+## Global
+- Typography (wip)
+-  Flex (wip)

+---

 ## UI Components
 - Buttons
 - Modal

+---

 ### Buttons

+---

 ### Modal